 2: Select the Drive you want to wipe clean.

-3: Right-click on the selected Drive (without the windows installation in it) and click format.
+3: Right-click on the selected Drive (without the Windows installation) and click format.

 There are multiple format settings you’ll see in the new pop-up window.